epimetheusgames/ProjectPrometheus/README.md

 Go play the latest beta at https://epimetheusgamesogpc.itch.io/season17beta !

-Visit our [website](https://epimetheusgames.onrender.com/) and our [YouTube Channel](https://www.youtube.com/@EpimetheusGamesOGPC)!
+Visit our [website](https://epimetheusgames.onrender.com/) and our [YouTube channel](https://www.youtube.com/@EpimetheusGamesOGPC)!

 ## Game Summary:
-You play as a human in a very gray and bleak facility, fighting your way through robot drones, drills, and challenging platforming segments.
-You have 20 seconds to switch to a specific new item in a cycle, and otherwise you die.
+Explore an abandoned facility, originally the secret government mission, Project Prometheus, where you are the only organic being in the entire planet.
+You will switch between 4 items using the Item Cyclers dispersed around the facility.
+For added efficiency and safety, you will be terminated if you do not reach the next Item Cycler within 20 seconds.
+Fight your way through robot drones, corrupted drills, and challenging platforming segments.

 ## Technical Requirments & Information: